ryancirish/ape/ape/README.md

 	- save author so user can input link later if its that urgent
 	- maybe commit link on chain eventually i dunno
 # proposals page -> look into marking the proposals with some kind of tag to be acheived from chain, or just link via db and pull tx data down
+# about page: add transact/propose page to about

 ## Done
 # make token test functional, rename page and have nav links to propose/proposals